sonicsmith/awesome-open-frames/README.md

 Several Frames have already adopted the Open Frames standard, showcasing the versatility and broad applicability of this specification.
 These include:

-> 💰 Inegrate your frame and earn $100.
+> 💰 Integrate your frame and earn $100.
 Check out the [open bounty program](https://github.com/open-frames/awesome-open-frames/blob/main/BOUNTY.md)

 - [Farguessr Frame](https://farguessr.vercel.app) - Guess the distance between 2 countries - daily or random game.
 - [Openframedl Frame](https://openframedl.vercel.app) - Wordle in a frame - daily or random game.